Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 ...
 ```

-Make sure that all of the classes you define are within the `Animals` package.
+Make sure that all of the classes you define are within the `animals` package.
 Do this by including a package declaration at the top of each of your java files.

 ## Instructions